whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 This means a bath is not an option to remove those sticky allergens.

-Luckily there's another way for you to clean your furry friends coat:
+Luckily there's another way for you to clean your furry friend's coat:

 Hypo-allergenic **pet wipes**.